openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       complete tasks and move forward with their plans.
 The openSUSE Board will be holding its final meeting of 2010 this Wednesday at 19:00 UTC in the #opensuse-project IRC channel on Freenode.
-      We invite you all to attend, as all of our meetings our public and we do appreciate the many contributions our Community offers during our meetings, particularly during the Where can we improve? session we implemented earlier this year.
-Incidentally, it is election season again for the openSUSE Board and we™re excited to see so many candidates.
-If you™ve been thinking about running for one of the two seats, we encourage you to apply for candidacy ASAP!
+      We invite you all to attend, as all of our meetings our public and we do appreciate the many contributions our Community offers during our meetings, particularly during the â€œWhere can we improve?â€ session we implemented earlier this year.
+Incidentally, it is election season again for the openSUSE Board and weâ€™re excited to see so many candidates.
+If youâ€™ve been thinking about running for one of the two seats, we encourage you to apply for candidacy ASAP!
 >
 > To be sure, serving on the Board is a rewarding experience, and also requires commitment